Basic Information

 Register and Prepare

-Registration is now open for the CAIO selection test, taking place in November 2025.
+Registration will be open in July 2026 for the CAIO National Qualifier Competition, taking place in November 2026.
 The exam assesses programming and mathematical skills relevant to AI (see syllabus below).

-We encourage participants to explore the resources provided in Recourses section below.
+We encourage participants to explore the resources provided in the Resources section below.

 CAIO National Qualifier

-All secondary school students residing in Canada are invited to participate in the CAIO national qualifier on November 23, 2025 (subject to change).
+All secondary school students are invited to participate in the CAIO national qualifier in November 2026.

-Participates achieving top results will be recognized with official CAIO certificates in three levels of distinction: First Prize (top 5%), Second Prize (next 15%), and Third Prize (next 30%).
-The top 12 to 30 participates (subject to change based on total participants) will be invited to join the CAIO National Training Camp.
+Participants achieving top results will be recognized with official CAIO certificates in three levels of distinction: Distinguished Honor Roll (top 5%), Honor Roll (top 20%), and Certificate of Distinction (top 50%).
+The top 20 participates will be invited to join the CAIO National Training Camp.

 CAIO National Training Camp

-An invite-only, multi-day training and selection program held over three consecutive Saturdays in January 2026, the camp features expert-led lectures in AI and competition-style tests.
+An invite-only, multi-day in-person training and selection program held in the second week of January 2027, the camp features expert-led lectures in AI and competition-style tests.

 At the end of the camp, four gold, four silver, and four bronze medals will be awarded based on test performance.
 All others will receive the certificates of participation.
-The top four participates will be selected to represent Canada at the 2026 IAIO.
+The top four contestants will be selected to represent Canada at the 2027 IAIO.

 IAIO Main Contests